 A coding boot camp involves an intense amount of learning crammed into a short period of time.
 To get the most out of your learning experience, it helps to prepare ahead of time.

-If you’re planning on signing up for a 14-week coding course or you’ve already enrolled, here are a few tips to help you prepare for what will be one of the most exciting experiences of your life:
+If you plan on signing up for a 14-week coding course or you’ve already enrolled, here are a few tips to help you prepare for what will be one of the most exciting experiences of your life:

 Have you already signed up and are waiting for classes to start?
 Why not start learning now?